CS257-F23/team-project-e/Proposal.md

 2. The user can make targeted comparisons between interesting or seemingly related variables.
 3. The user can draw conclusions about global variations in economic and household status through country comparisons.

+**Current team roles:**
+* Albert and Maddy will be writing and testing the function that gets the percentage of internet acces by country.
+* Helana and Coling will be writing and testing the function that compares education with gender by country.

 **Team Contract:**